 Sorry, you must log in to save an item.

-Before we get into the skin care benefits of salicylic acid and tell you where to look for it in skin care products, we’re here to explain what salicylic acid is.
-According to the Food and Drug Administration (FDA), salicylic acid is a type of beta hydroxy acid (BHA).
-In case you need a refresher, BHAs can act as an exfoliant, meaning they can help remove dead skin cells from skin’s surface.
-According to the FDA, salicylic acid is the most popularly used BHA found in skin care products.
+Before we get into the skin care benefits of salicylic acid, let’s discuss what salicylic acid is.
+According to the Food and Drug Administration (FDA), salicylic acid is a type of beta-hydroxy acid (BHA).
+In case you need a refresher, BHAs act as exfoliants, meaning they can help remove dead skin cells from the skin’s surface.
+Per the FDA, salicylic acid is the most commonly used BHA in skin care products.

-Lots of different types of skin care products are formulated with salicylic acid.
-According to the AAD, you can find this ingredient in facial cleansers, moisturizers, face scrubs, cleansing cloths, and cleansing pads.
-As far as using skin care products formulated with salicylic acid goes, the FDA recommends testing any skin care product on a small area first to see how your skin responds.
-Keep in mind that the AAD says that it can take time—anywhere from four to eight weeks—for mild acne to start clearing up after adding salicylic acid to your skin care routine.
+As far as using skin care products with salicylic acid goes, the FDA recommends testing any skin care product on a small area first to see how your skin responds.
+If your skin has no reaction after doing a patch test, you can go ahead and add the product to your regular routine.
+Keep in mind, salicylic acid products won’t work overnight.
+The AAD says it can take time—anywhere from four to eight weeks—for mild acne to start clearing up after adding salicylic acid to your skin care routine; the same goes for the rest of salicylic acid’s benefits.
 Patience is key!

-Plus, make sure to take proper sun protection measures when you use skin care products formulated with BHAs like salicylic acid, as they can make your skin more sensitive to the sun.
-Apply a broad-spectrum sunscreen with an SPF of 30 or higher daily as directed, limit your amount of time in the sun (especially between 10 a.m. and 2 p.m., which are the sun’s peak hours), seek shade when you’re outside, and cover up exposed areas in long sleeve shirts, pants, a broad-brimmed hat, and UV-blocking sunglasses.
+Also, it’s important to make note of the fact that you must take proper sun protection measures when you use skin care products formulated with BHAs like salicylic acid, as they can make your skin more sensitive to the sun.
+Apply a broad-spectrum sunscreen with an SPF of 30 or higher daily as directed, limit your amount of time in the sun (especially between 10 a.m. and 2 p.m., which are the sun’s peak hours), seek shade when you’re outside, and cover up exposed areas in long-sleeved shirts, pants, a broad-brimmed hat, and UV-blocking sunglasses.

 In addition to adding salicylic acid to your skin care routine, there are a few other steps you can take if you have mild acne.
-According to the FDA, it’s a good idea to use skin care products and makeup that are noncomedogenic or nonacnegenic, which means that they are formulated to not clog pores.
+According to the FDA, it’s a good idea to use skin care products and makeup that are non-comedogenic or non-acnegenic, which means they are formulated to not clog pores.

-Ready for another skin care lesson?
-Now, it’s time to up your knowledge about alpha hydroxy acids.
-Head on over to our article What Is Glycolic Acid? next to get the scoop.
+Next up: If you’re ready for another skin care lesson, it’s time to up your knowledge on alpha-hydroxy acids.
+Head on over to our article, The Beauty Benefits of Glycolic Acid, to get the scoop.